Skip to content

 STATIC VETTED ALLOWLISTkintsu-glow-hydrafacialmedical-microneedlinglaser-resurfacingtopix-replenix-serumfilterObservations()GUARDS CONCERN + ZONE VOCABULARYfilterRecommendations()DROPS SLUGS NOT IN SERVICES.JSONkintsu-glow-hydrafacialmedical-microneedlingtopix-replenix-serumlaser-resurfacingDROPPEDNOT OFFERED

-Two guards run server-side before any response leaves the function.
-A hallucinated slug the practice does not offer is dropped, never reaching the patient.
+A server-side guard runs before any response leaves the function: every recommended service is checked against the live catalog, and any slug the practice does not offer is rejected rather than shown to the patient.

 Phone-first · the primary surface